Seven (Southern Cross Austereo): Burnie Ten – Ten Week Challenge

 For the ten weeks leading up to the Burnie Ten Mark Connelly trains a group of people in a program sponsored by Southern Cross.
 Each week there are updates given during ad-breaks.
 In the early years of the programme, people who took part were well known in Tasmania.
 However, in 2006 a Launceston family were trained to run the event.

 Locally

 Southern Cross Community Connect

 A service provided to the community to promote community based events.

 The Scope

 A service that informs the viewer what is on in the area.

 AFL NT Live Coverage

-Seven Darwin broadcasts live coverage of the AFL NT season on sister channel 7TWO on weekends.
+Seven Darwin broadcasts live coverage of the AFL NT season on sister channel 7two on weekends.

 Availability

-Southern Cross-owned Seven affiliates are available in standard definition digital format.
+Southern Cross-owned Seven affiliates were available in standard definition digital format.
 The network is available primarily through free-to-air terrestrial transmitters, with satellite transmissions available in Remote Central and Eastern Australia.

-The network's owned-and-operated stations include, TNT Tasmania, TND Darwin, GTS Spencer Gulf, BKN Broken Hill, ITQ Mount Isa, and QQQ Central Australia.
+Southern Cross Austereo operated the following stations which broadcast Seven Network programming: